 To understand migraines, let’s start with some of the most common root influences of chronic migraine sufferers.

 Many studies have shown that women are nearly 3 times more likely to suffer from migraine headaches than men.
 Some doctors claim this is related to hormone changes in the body, especially tied to a sudden drop in estrogen or serotonin, which causes the trigeminal system to release substances called neuropeptides, which cause headache pain.
 Some women who suffer from migraines often found that headaches have a pattern of recurrence just before or shortly after the onset of menstruation.
 The occurrence of migraines may also fluctuate or change during hormonal changes during pregnancy and/or menopause.
 Migraines associated with hormonal fluctuations could also be a red flag for some women that they have undiagnosed Polycystic Ovarian Syndrome.

-One thing that’s become evident is that inflammation is significant trigger migraines.
-Most prescription medications are formulated to constrict blood vessels, releasing pressure and tension in the head.
+One thing that’s become evident is that inflammation is significant in triggering migraines.
+Most prescription medications are formulated to constrict blood vessels, creating pressure and tension in the head.

 A significant majority of migraine sufferers have a family history of persistent or chronic migraine occurrences.
 The likelihood rises substantially for a person who has one or more first-degree relatives with migraine headaches.